SJCantrell/SJCantrell.github.io/_pages/about.md

 to tackle problems coming from geometry.
 The geometrical settings I consider include geometric group theory, the study of Anosov representations as well as flows on manifolds.
 I am particular interested in rigidity results (i.e. results that classify geometric structures) and counting problems.

+If you'd like to get in contact with me, you can send me an email at 's(my last name)@uchicago.edu'.